 FOODS FOR DOGS WITH FOOD ALLERGIES AND SENSITIVITIES

-Hydrolysed proteins are also good.
+- Hydrolysed proteins are also good.
+It is almost always a protein that causes an allergy.
 Hydrolysis breaks the protein down into smaller pieces using enzymes.
 When the protein is broken down then the body is unable to recognise it so doesn’t react to it.